Temple of the Sun

 According to chroniclers as Luis E. Valcarcel, the “Inca Huayna Capac”, son of Tupac Inca Yupanqui and grandson of Pachacutec, was in charge of giving special importance to the temple and tried to centralize the empire of the Incas in this place, so he ordered that all riches of the empire be sent to Qorikancha, unprecedented fact that favored some revolutionary movements in the Empire.
 After the death of Huayna Capac, it was not clear which one of his sons (Huascar or Atahualpa) should gain power, which caused the decline of the empire and the easy conquest by the Spanish.

 The description made by “Inca Garcilaso de la Vega” is in harmony with what is still standing today.
 Although, in reality, today Qorikancha is only a pale reflection of what it actually was in Inca times.

 The Temple of the Sun

 It was the main Temple of entire Qorikancha, occupying more than half the width of the current Church of Santo Domingo.
-Garcilaso says that in this temple were the embalmed bodies of the children of the Sun positions by seniority on chairs and tables of gold, the walls were covered with gold plates, there a disc representing the figure of the sun in a golden plate thicker than the other plates that covered the temple.
-The western end corresponds to the current drum overlooking Avenida Sol, its eastern end reached the churchyard.
+Garcilaso says that in this temple were the embalmed bodies of the children of the Sun positioned by seniority on chairs and tables of gold, the walls were covered with gold plates; there was a disc representing the figure of the sun in a golden plate thicker than the other plates that covered the temple.
+The western end corresponds to the current drum overlooking Avenida de Sol; its eastern end reached the current atrium of the church.

 This temple was closer to the Temple of the Sun, as it was considered the wife of Sun, the Moon.
 This building was lined with silver boards, existing representation of the moon made in silver.
 Among the mummies were kept of the arrayed old Coyas.
 About half of the temple was demolished by the Spanish to build the nave of the church of Santo Domingo.
 It occupies part of the western side of the courtyard of the Qorichancha.